-- 3U frame with active front panel featuring smart CPU and integrated control panel for up to 20 Crystal Vision cards from the Vision range.
+- 3U frame with integrated control panel and smart CPU for up to 20 Crystal Vision cards from the Vision range.
 Includes two PSU3-VF power supplies for redundancy.
 Allows Ethernet connection to a PC

 You need a rear module to access your inputs and outputs...

 - Single slot frame rear module.
 Allows 20 FRX-VF in 3U.
 Gives access to two optical inputs and two 3Gb/s, HD or SD outputs per channel

 Finally - control.
 Use the frame's integrated control panel, the VisionWeb web browser control or SNMP (both included in the frame for free), or alternatively order the item below...

 - 3U Ethernet remote control panel with touch screen

 Who's using it?

 With Vision being a brand new system, users of the fibre optic transmitters and receivers in the Indigo range include...